walshie4/coffeescript-style-guide/README.md

 c     = 25
 apple = 'banana'

-if heavy and
+if animal is   heavy   and
-   blue  and
+   animal is   blue    and
+   animal in   mammals and
-   large
+   animal in   large   and
+   animal isnt whale
   console.log 'elephant'
 ```